 and knowledge required for the course, including the theoretical

 background on techniques and instrumentation for aroma analysis of

-A seminar will be held, where the students present their products and results to each other.
+A seminar will be held, where the students present their results to each other.
 Theoretical exercises based on authentical datasets a.o. will be arranged.
 Before the course start, the participants must read selected scientific literature and complete the E-learning materials.